magicsandbox-ai/magicsandbox/packages/js/test/README.md

 - Handling authentication using your API key
 - Adding an `app` fixture.

-Your App executes in a (nested) iframe, so by using the `app` fixture, you don't have to worry about selecting the correct element.
+Your App executes in a (nested) iframe, so by using the `app` fixture, you don't have to worry about selecting the correct element. `app` is a Playwright [Frame](https://playwright.dev/docs/api/class-frame) object.

-`app` is a Playwright [Frame](https://playwright.dev/docs/api/class-frame) object with an additional `execute` method that you can use to test your App's `init`, `context`, and `api`. `execute` accepts a single string which will be used as an async function's body, so you can run multiple lines, use `await`, and return values.

 Here's an example test: